debjanikundu/attendance_system/README.md

 5.**keep your image in a folder named validation** 6.**backend is done through firebase**

+**payroll integration**
+If the employee worked 6 hours or more, they receive the full-day payment.
+If they worked between 3 and 6 hours, they receive half the full-day payment.
+If they worked less than 3 hours, they receive no payment.

+Set the full-day payment amount (e.g., 100 units) when creating the PayrollIntegration object.
+Run the script to process attendance data and calculate payments based on the hours worked.

 ## Technologies Used

 - **Python**: For the core logic of the system.